 The gyms varied noticeably in size from medium-large, all with high quality, modern equipment as you’d expect in any large chain.
 They offered the usual range of cardio, resistance equipment and free-weights, along with a dedicated floor area.
 Some offered a considerable variety of functional training equipment as well.

 Note, there were no lockers in the clubs I visited.
 There were open cubbyholes located near the reception of each club, labelled “Open lockers”.
 I think “Lockers” is stretching it, Jetts!
-And whilst there are no changing rooms as such there are several individual unisex showers and toilets (or a combination of the two).
+And whilst there are no changing rooms as such, you’ll find several individual unisex showers and toilets (or a combination of the two).
 Either leave your valuables in your accommodation or carry them around the gym with you.

-Overall, this chain is my top pick and I would say your best chance of getting in for free.
+Overall, this chain is my top pick of gyms in New Zealand and I would say your best chance of getting in for free.
 All staff were very friendly across the clubs, which all had excellent workout facilities – it’s absolutely worth taking a free trial here if the days and hours fit your schedule and they let you in.

 Check out my Global Gym Bunny Shop and